British Citizens and EU Member State Immigration Policy

-Ekaterina Zaharieva, the Foreign Minister of Bulgaria, advised journalists in Parliament on 18 January 2019 that regardless of the outcome, the Bulgarian government is “Prepared” for all possible options”.
-Bulgaria is looking to introduce a simplified registration process for British citizens currently working and living in Bulgaria.
+Ekaterina Zaharieva, the Foreign Minister of Bulgaria, advised journalists in Parliament on 18 January 2019 that regardless of the outcome, the Bulgarian government is “Prepared for all possible options”.
+Bulgaria is aiming to introduce a simplified registration process for British citizens currently working and living in Bulgaria.

-The Croatian Ministry of Interior (MUP) is proposing to apply “special rules” to British citizens, who, on the date the UK leaves the EU, have already registered their stay and hold a valid temporary residence permit, allowing them to maintain the right of residence in Croatia after the UK leaves the EU, without the need apply further for a permit to authorise work.
+The Croatian Ministry of Interior (MUP) is proposing to apply “special rules” to British citizens, who, on the date the UK leaves the EU, have already registered their stay and hold a valid temporary residence permit, allowing them to maintain the right of residence in Croatia after the UK leaves the EU, without the need to apply for a permit to authorise work.

 Cyprus is making plans for a “disorderly” Brexit and is currently preparing legislative changes.

 Government spokesman, Prodromos Prodromou recently advised that every step would be taken to secure the status of British citizens living and working in Cyprus, especially those within the two sovereign British bases.
 Foreign Minister Nicos Christodoulides proposes for an “interim solution” to be adopted and also wishes to ensure that the rights of Cypriots who work and reside on British bases are protected.

 Prodromos Prodromou advised “Ministers have long been instructed to record all issues that will arise if there is no agreement.
 The Ministry of Foreign Affairs has a general strategic plan and, of course, all provisions and all possible measures will be taken to mitigate the consequences”.